Recruitment strategies are evolving faster than ever, leaving behind the days when social media felt revolutionary (oh my, how time flies).

 10. Attend or host industry events

-From a recruitment perspective, it’s a great way to synergize with several other recruitment strategies.
-Events help raise your employer brand, plant the seed with passive candidates, and is an opportunity to build a talent pool.
+From a recruitment perspective, events are a great way to synergize with several other recruitment strategies.
+They raise your employer brand, plant the seed with passive candidates, and are an opportunity to build a talent pool.

 How can you implement this recruitment strategy?